-2.1 Gibraltar has carried out a National Risk Assessment (NRA) which was published by the National Co-ordinator for ML and considered the remote gambling sector in Gibraltar and gave it a risk rating of 'medium'.
-The NRA was revised in 2018 to update and expand on risk factors, and a further iteration of the NRA was produced in 2020.

-2.2 This risk assessment is designed to complement the NRA and contribute to its update.
-It will also serve to provide the GGC with the basis upon which to carry out its regulatory duties in respect of money laundering and terrorist financing (ML/TF), utilising a risk based approach and being led by AML/CFT concerns as recommended by HM Government of Gibraltar.
+- 2.1 Gibraltar has carried out a National Risk Assessment (NRA) which was published by the National Co-ordinator for ML and considered the remote gambling sector in Gibraltar giving It a risk rating of 'medium'.
+The NRA was revised in 2018 to update and expand on risk factors, and a further iteration of the NRA was produced in 2020. - 2.2 This risk assessment is designed to complement the NRA and contribute to its update.
+It builds upon the NRA and incorporates a more granular consideration of the sectoral threats the GGC has identified.
+It also serves to inform the GGC's Supervisory Strategy and Policy and the carrying out of its regulatory duties in respect of money laundering and terrorist financing (ML/TF), utilising a risk based approach and being led by AML/CFT concerns as recommended by HM Government of Gibraltar.